 Gloria Walker, ABC, FRSA, is a communications consultant and researcher, based in London, England.
 She has held positions in the US and in Europe in corporate communications, internal communications, public relations and public affairs, both in-house and in consultancies.
 She has taught in undergraduate and graduate programs in the US, the UK and Thailand.

 Mo is a graduate of Cranfield University School of Management and holds a Chartered Marketer Status from the Chartered Institute of Marketing (UK).
-His doctoral dissertation centred on managing service quality in academic institutions.
+His doctoral thesis centered on managing service quality in academic institutions.
+He was voted by the UG student body as Professor of the Year for two consecutive years 2012-2013 and 2013-2014.

-Mo serves as an Adjunct professor at the triple accredited Grenoble University Graduate School of Business (GGSB) and lectures in their campuses in France, Singapore and China.
+Mo served as an Adjunct professor at the triple accredited Grenoble University Graduate School of Business (GGSB) and lectured in their campuses in France, London, Singapore and China.

 Melissa Willby is the Dean for the Undergraduate program at Hult International Business School’s London campus.
 She came to Hult from Syracuse University’s London campus where she served as the Internship and Community Service Coordinator for this large, well-established study abroad program.
 During her time at SU, Melissa rationalized and expanded SU’s internship program and developed links with a wide variety of London businesses, charities, NGO’s and local schools.
 Prior to this, she lectured for a number of international and study abroad universities and colleges including Richmond, the American International University in London; Ithaca College London and the American School in London, as well as serving on the Board of Directors for the Soup Kitchen at ACL.
 She holds a PhD from Sussex University in American Studies.
 After twenty-five years of living in London, she has finally succeeded in visiting all of capital's thirty-two boroughs and two cities.